rust-lang/rust-forge/src/compiler/steering-meeting/how-to-run-design.md

 ## After the meeting

-* Post the final contents of the summary hackmd as minutes to [the `minutes/design-meeting` directory in the compiler-team repository][ct]
+* Post the final contents of the summary hackmd as minutes to the [`minutes/design-meeting` directory in the compiler-team repository][ct]
-* (Optional) create a Inside Rust blog post pointing people at the minutes and maybe giving a few notes
+* (Optional) Create an Inside Rust blog post pointing people at the minutes and maybe giving a few notes

 [ct]: https://github.com/rust-lang/compiler-team/tree/master/content/minutes/design-meeting